Raknoche/Raknoche.github.io/_posts/2016-07-23-PoGo-Series-Tweepy.md

 * "team instinct"

 Note that the search phrases are not case sensitive.
-We can search for all of these terms at once by seperating them with `OR` in our query.
-I've also included a filter that requires the tweet originate within the United Statesby including `place:96683cc9126741d1` at the beginning of the query, where `96683cc9126741d1` is the US `place_id` we found with the Geo Search API.
+We can search for all of these terms at once by separating them with `OR` in our query.
+I've also included a filter that requires the tweet originate within the United States by including `place:96683cc9126741d1` at the beginning of the query, where `96683cc9126741d1` is the US `place_id` we found with the Geo Search API.

 ```python